|photo: Jenny Zhang

-Anna North is a graduate of the Iowa Writers' Workshop and author of two previous novels, American Pacifica and The Life and Death of Sophie Stark.
+Anna North is a graduate of the Iowa Writers' Workshop and author of two previous novels, America Pacifica and The Life and Death of Sophie Stark.
 She's served as writer and editor at Jezebel, Buzzfeed, Salon and the New York Times and is now a senior reporter at Vox.
 She lives in Brooklyn.
-North's third novel, Outlawed, will be published by Bloomsbury on January 26, 2021.
+North's third novel, Outlawed, is available now from Bloomsbury.

 How much research do your books require?

 My first book is a dystopia, so I mostly made a lot of stuff up.
 For Sophie Stark, I did a fair amount of research about directing and female directors and how people put movies together.
 For this one, I went to Wyoming for a week, to the Willow Creek Ranch at Hole in the Wall, a working ranch on the site where the real gang lived.
 We drove through the valley and out to Hole in the Wall, and I took a bunch of photos.
 There's a little western history museum in Casey, Wyo., [the nearest town] that had a lot of funny stuff, like little mannequins dressed up in period costumes.
 There's a Fiddleback Ranch in the book, which is inspired by the Fiddleback cattle brand.